illinoistech-itm/jhajek/itmo-340-540/week-11/Readme.md

 25. True or False.
 Correct if False.
 There are two primary routing protocols, OSPF (RFC 2328) and BGP (RFC 4271).
 i.

-26. Which Routing Algorithm is used to propagate route updates between Autonomous Systems (AS)?
+26. From the class discussion, give an example of a Routing Algorithm used to propagate route updates *between* Autonomous Systems (AS)?
 i.

-27. Which Routing Algorithm is used to propagate route updates inside Autonomous Systems (AS)?
+27. From the class discussion, give an example of a Routing Algorithm used to propagate route updates *inside* an Autonomous System (AS)?
 i.

 28. True or False.
 Correct if False.
 The government distributes Autonomous Systems Numbers.
 i.